-West Bay Buffer (Figure 3)
+West Bay Buffer

-West Bay is the westernmost embayment of the St. Andrew Bay estuary.
+West Bay is the westernmost embayment of the St. Andrew Bay estuary (see Figure 6.3).
 The bay supports notable shellfish and seagrass communities, important fisheries, and other environmental and economic resources.
 The West Bay watershed is characterized by extensive pine flatwoods, as well as hardwood forests, cypress wetlands, mixed-forested wetlands, freshwater marshes, wet prairie, and other wetlands.
 Salt marshes, inland forested wetlands, and associated upland communities are especially prominent in several areas, including the Breakfast Point peninsula and other lands adjacent to the Burnt Mill and Crooked Creek tributaries.

 Like other estuaries, the bay is vulnerable to impacts associated with intensive residential and commercial development.
 Potential impacts include the long-term degradation as a result of nonpoint source pollution, as well as habitat loss and fragmentation.
-Acquisitions in this area would help prevent such degradation by preserving intact and extensive ecosystem of forests, scrub, salt marshes, and freshwater wetlands.
-Preserving the associated wetland and upland communities in the vicinity of the bay would also protect water quality by providing a substantial riparian buffer and maintaining the natural hydrology in the vicinity of the bay.
+Acquisitions within the Priority Fee Simple or Less than Fee simple Acquisition Area would help prevent such degradation by preserving intact and extensive ecosystem of forests, scrub, salt marshes, and freshwater wetlands.
+Preserving the associated wetland and upland communities in the vicinity of the bay protects water quality by providing a substantial riparian buffer and maintaining the natural hydrology in the vicinity of the bay.
 The District currently owns 719 acres in the West Bay Buffer.